BrickBench/BrickBench/README.md

 # BrickBench
 BrickBench is a map viewer for TCS (and LIJ1/Batman experimentally) that currently loads most of the files that have map data.
-The current files that are loaded are GSC, TER, and AI2.
+The current files that are loaded are GSC, TER, GIZ, and AI2.

 ## Instructions
 There are two options for loading.